fbpx

 Apart from these tips, the regular solo travel guidelines are also good to follow: use common sense, be open to new experiences, take care of yourself and respect local customs.

 With these recommendations in mind, you will soon be able to plan the solo trip of your dreams in Spain!
-Check out our guide to travelling Spain in summer and book that flight.
+Check out our guide to travelling Spain in summer, prepare with our ultimate Spain packing list and book that flight.

 So – where are you going first?